MindfulCog/DWARF/README.md

 -Building an Orbital Mechanics Simulator once we have mechanics from Fluid and INFLOW -Once we have this math, I will  then update my Tidal Simulator from v0.7 -> v0.8 with the added mechanics.

----Side thoughts, considering mergeing DWARF_V1.2 and v1.3 and making it a new paper---
+---Side thoughts, considering merging DWARF_V1.2 and v1.3 and making it a new paper---